-The System Idle Process is an important aspect of Windows 10, but what’s interesting about it is the fact that from time to time, it tends to use a lot of system resources.
+The System Idle Process is an important aspect of Windows 11/10 operating system, but what’s interesting about it is the fact that from time to time, it tends to use a lot of system resources.
 We suspect that many users who have launched the Task Manager might have wondered why is this the case.

 System Idle Process high CPU usage